Thibault343/Thibault343/README.md

 ## 💫 About Me:
-🎓 Just a random IT student who likes to do a bit of everything.
+🎓Just a random IT student who likes to do a bit of everything.
-🎮 I enjoy creating things that are useful or useless, fun, or just plain weird.
+🎮I enjoy creating things that are useful or useless, fun, or just plain weird.
-🐧 Currently playing with Python, Unity, Bash, and whatever looks interesting.
+🐧Currently playing with Python, Unity, Bash, and whatever looks interesting.
 ---

 # 💻 Tech Stack: